Fed's Lockhart: Brexit, uncertainty, require patience on rates

 Lockhart said the U.S. economy on its own is doing well, with growth still anticipated at 2 percent, an improving labor market, and “brisk” consumer spending.
 He said he expects the Fed’s 2 percent inflation and full employment goals to be met next year.

-While Lockhart told reporters it was conceivable the Fed could move on rates in the near term, there was reason for caution on the economic outlook.

-“It’s too early to sound the ‘all clear,'” Lockhart said in his address.
+“It’s too early to sound the ‘all clear,'” Lockhart said.
 “Elevated and protracted uncertainty will not help growth prospects of an economy constrained by low business fixed investment...Uncertainty that reduces business fixed investment activity is not helpful.”
+(Reporting by Howard Schneider; Editing by Andrea Ricci)